Developer Accidentally Deletes Three-Month of Work With Visual Studio Code

 But we want to nuke North Korea!!
 (Too bad it's so close to places we care about...)

-Was an accident waiting to happen (Score:3)
+Was an accident waiting to happen (Score:4, Informative)

 I have lost a few hours of changes, but I it would be difficult to lose 3 months.
 You can use free services such as BitBucket for a single committer/project (private repository) as your offsite source control copy.
 You should also make a local backup and keep a regular offsite backup for important work that you cannot afford to lose.
 The fact that you get 3 months into a project then start thinking about source control is utter stupidity.
 It is a lesson this developer will hopefully learn (even if he has to learn it the hard way).
 On the bright side -- the second time I do something... it is always quicker...